NERSC/timemory/README.md

 - `voluntary_context_switch`
   - records the number of times a context switch resulted due to a process voluntarily giving up the processor before its time slice was completed (usually to await availability of a resource).

-### TiMemory's design is aimed at routine ("everyday") timing and memory analysis that can be standard part of the source code.
+### Design is aimed at routine ("everyday") timing and memory analysis that can be standard part of the source code.

 TiMemory is a very _lightweight_, _cross-language_ timing, resource usage, and hardware counter utility.
 It support implementation in C, C++, and Python and is easily imported into CMake projects.

-### TiMemory is Lightweight and Fast
+### Lightweight and Fast

 Analysis on a fibonacci calculation determined that one TiMemory "component" adds an average overhead of 3 microseconds (`0.000003 s`) when the component is being inserted into call-graph for the first time.
 Once a component exists in the call-graph, the overhead is approximately 1.25 microseconds.
 For example, in the following: